 We have assembled an overview of the most important things retired MIT employees should know about MIT Medical to help you better understand the resources and benefits available to you and your family.

-Retirees of MIT Cambridge, Lincoln Laboratory, the Whitehead Institute, or Draper Laboratory, and their covered dependents, can still receive care at MIT Medical but must first notify MIT’s registration or billing staff upon retirement, especially if they are covered by Medicare.
+Retirees of MIT Cambridge, Lincoln Laboratory, the Whitehead Institute, and their covered dependents, can still receive care at MIT Medical but must first notify MIT’s registration or billing staff upon retirement, especially if they are covered by Medicare.

 Retirees under age 65 who are not yet eligible for Medicare may be eligible to continue with the same coverage and benefits they had prior to retirement.
 Members of the MIT Traditional Health Plan and MIT Choice Plan members with an MIT primary care provider (PCP) may continue to receive all their care at MIT Medical or be referred to an outside provider when necessary.
 Speak to a representative of your benefits office upon retirement to determine if you are eligible to continue your coverage.